dowjones/hammer/docs/pages/playbook11_s3_unencryption.md

 permalink: playbook11_s3_unencryption.html
 ---

-# Playbook 11: S3 Un-encrypted Buckets
+# Playbook 11: S3 Unencrypted Buckets

 ## Introduction

-This playbook describes how to configure Dow Jones Hammer to identify Unencrypted S3 buckets.
+This playbook describes how to configure Dow Jones Hammer to identify S3 buckets that are not encrypted at rest.

 ## 1. Issue Identification